young, about 3 mm

 variable amounts of white flecking.
 Nearly all animals have a short from the branchia and the rhinophores are reddish-brown to dark brown, markings.
 Young animals are typically smoother and may have marginal is a moderately common species found in the low intertidal and subtidally to about 1.5 m (5 ft) at protected to moderately exposed rocky sites.

 Rarely, it occurs in Halimeda kanaloana beds at about 6 to 9 m (20 to 30 ft).
 Egg masses range from orange to pink (perhaps, depending on diet?)

 and hatch in four to five days in the laboratory.

-Maui, Niihau and Midway: widely distributed in the western & central was first recorded in Hawaii from Hekili Point, Maui by CP on May 5,
+Big Island, Maui, Kauai, Niihau and Midway: widely distributed in the western & central was first recorded in Hawaii from Hekili Point, Maui by CP on May 5,

 Gosliner: tentacular papillae retracted: Midway; June, 1993.